 - Whitening of hair color.

 The cause of a dog’s immune system attacking cells responsible for the production of pigment is thought to be genetic.
-The trigger can be a viral infection from things such as a tick bite, injury or cancer.
-The Akita is the most common breed affected by Uveodermatologic disorder it has also been found in the following breeds;
+The trigger can be a viral infection from a tick bite, injury, or cancer.
+The Akita is the most common breed affected by Uveodermatologic disorder.
+It has also been found in the following species;

 - Chow Chow,